Hsiaohan-89/Iris-Chen-portfolio/README.md

 #### Scope

-The scope is for advice and experience exchange and build more connection help each grow together with their coding journey.
+The scope is for advice and experience exchange and building more connections help each grow together with their coding journey.

 - Content Requirement :
   - The user will be looking for :